ringoz/react-noesis-weatherapp/README.md

 ## Setup

-To use real data, create a file called **.env** in the root of the React-WeatherApp project.
+To use real data, create a file called **.env.local** in the root of the React-WeatherApp project.
 Add the following code in the file.

 ```
 VITE_APP_MAPKIT_BASEURL=https://maps-api.apple.com